Initial Reaction: August 5, 2011

 Another Look: January 9, 2013

-In this article I'm going to be examining, in detail, the Superman costume for the up-coming movie "Man of Steel".
+In this article I'm going to be examining, in detail, the Superman costume for the movie "Man of Steel".
 I did the same thing back in April 2005 when we were shown the first photo of Brandon Routh as Superman for "Superman Returns".

 Initial Reaction: At this point in time we'd only seen one photo of Henry Cavill in the costume.
 Compared to the first photo we saw of Brandon Routh for "Superman Returns", this photo is a dynamic action shot that is eye-catching, while still leaving much of the costume unseen, making discussion about its design a hot topic amongst fans.